 - value of customers (high-value v. low-value) and of course cost.

 If you’re unsure which locations you should be considering because of foreign accent concerns, consult Matchboard’s Call Centre Audio Map, which allows you to click on a country and hear a call sample, illustrating a “typical” accent for English-language calls in that country.
 The Map is a world-first initiative, designed to help companies draw informed conclusions about accents when considering location options for their call centre.
 Our call samples are used by executives around the world to support business cases and presentations for onshore, near-shore and offshore service delivery.

 What pricing models are available for customer experience outsourcing?

 Call centre outsourcing providers charge for their services in a variety of ways, including per hour (agent attendance hour or “logged-in” hour), per minute, per call (based on an agreed estimate of average call time), per second (of talk time).
 If you are outsourcing a lead generation or sales function, you may be charged per lead, per sale or per appointment, but many will not agree to this model without some historical data (such as proven conversion rates).
 For low-volume after-hours call handling, a monthly retainer including a fixed number of calls may be quoted.
 It is common to link payment to performance – for example, the outsourcer may place a small percentage of their revenues at risk if they don’t meet key performance indicators such as % of calls answered within a certain interval, or customer satisfaction ratings of the service experience.
 If you are unsure which model will work best for your business, please contact us.

 What operating models are available?

-Pure contact centre or call centre outsourcing, whereby the staff and facilities are provided by the outsourcer, is the most common approach, however many companies aren’t aware of other models which may be worth considering.
+Pure contact centre or outsource call centre services, whereby the staff and facilities are provided by the outsourcer, is the most common approach, however, many companies aren’t aware of other models which may be worth considering.
 These include:

 - Insourcing, whereby you provide the physical space, and a third party recruits, trains and manages the team on-site in your facility